ugosonic/exampro/docs/DEPLOY_HOSTINGER.md

 - Neon Postgres project with a DATABASE_URL (Serverless w/ pooled connection recommended)
 - SSH access to VPS

+Initialize Neon DB (once)
+- Open the Neon SQL console (or connect with psql) and run the schema in `db/neon_schema.sql` to create the content tables the API expects (categories, subcategories, exams, questions, choices, exam_questions, exam_grade_bands, links, etc.).
+- This schema also includes `exams.pdf_url` which the server uses when importing snapshots.
+If you created tables earlier, ensure this column exists:
+  - ALTER TABLE exams ADD COLUMN IF NOT EXISTS pdf_url TEXT NOT NULL DEFAULT '';

 Install Docker on VPS
 - sudo apt-get update && sudo apt-get install -y ca-certificates curl gnupg
 - sudo install -m 0755 -d /etc/apt/keyrings